 - The Starscream: Cortex to Uka Uka.

-- Took a Level in Badass: Coco, after spending several games as a Distressed Damsel or Joke Character, is now a co operative playable of equal level as Crash.
+- Took a Level in Badass: Coco, after spending several games as a Distressed Damsel or Joke Character, is now a cooperative playable character of equal level as Crash...unless one has the PS2 or PSP version.

 - Cortex also firmly regains his position as Big Bad again, even having the balls to get back at Uka Uka.